 Equation \eqref{edp:cinet} is analogous to the ODE system given in Equation \eqref{edo}.
-However, here species are not considered as discrete but continuously distributed along a continuous trait.
-Modelling the dynamics of a plant-pollinator community with the PDEs given in Equation \eqref{edp:cinet} is thus a functional rather than a species representation of the same system. \tvc{The connexions are modelled in \eqref{edp:cinet} by $\phi$.
-This function $\phi\, :\, [0,1]^2 \mapsto [0,1]$ is a graphon (see \cite{lovaszbook}): it can be understood (in this case) as a graph on node sets $[0, 1]$ for the plants and $[0,1]$ for the pollinators, where $\phi(x,y)$ describes the density of connexions between plants $x$ and pollinator $y$.} The term $c \phi$ reflects both the topology ($\phi$) and the intensity ($c$) of plant-pollinator interactions throughout the community depending on the traits values $x$ and $y$ involved.
+However, here species are not considered as discrete but they are continuously distributed along a continuous trait.
+Modelling the dynamics of a plant-pollinator community with the PDEs given in Equation \eqref{edp:cinet} is thus a functional rather than a species representation of the same system.
+The connections are modelled in \eqref{edp:cinet} by $\phi$.
+This function $\phi\, :\, [0,1]^2 \mapsto [0,1]$ is a graphon (see \cite{lovaszbook}): it can be understood (in this case) as a graph on the node sets $[0, 1]$ for the plants and $[0,1]$ for the pollinators, where $\phi(x,y)$ describes the density of connections between plants $x$ and pollinators $y$.
+The term $c \phi$ reflects both the topology ($\phi$) and the intensity ($c$) of plant-pollinator interactions throughout the community depending on the trait values $x$ and $y$ involved.

 \begin{remark} Note that one can formally write a strong form of \eqref{edp:cinet}.
 This leads to the following system of integral equations on the densities $\bar{p}_t$ and $\bar{a}_t$:

 with initial conditions $\bar p_0$ and $\bar a_0$. \end{remark}